eclipse/kiso-testing/docs/advanced_usage/how_to_auxiliary.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If by default all auxiliaries require a connector, in some specific cases, it may complicate the total implementation.
-Therefor `connector_required` parameter was defined.
+Therefore `connector_required` parameter was defined.

 .. note::